-	Cohen, Decker, Pex, Brosh is a law firm which specializes in Immigration, relocation and visas.
+Our law firm specializes in Immigration, relocation and visas.
 Contact us if you are interested in more information regarding the possibility of starting an immigration process to Holland.
-Advocate Joshua Pex, a partner at CDPB – Law, is a citizen of the Netherlands and head of the department of Netherlands immigration at our law firm.
+Advocate Joshua Pex, a partner at our law office is a citizen of the Netherlands and head of the department of Netherlands immigration at our law firm.

 History of the Netherlands

 In historical records, the term “The Netherlands” was first used to refer to people living on lowlands in the river delta of the North Sea.
 During the first centuries, these lowlands were used by the Romans as border zone for the most Western boundaries of their empire.

 During the Middle Ages, the lowlands were relatively poor with their livelihoods mainly depending on agriculture and fishing.
 However, the seventieth century marked a Golden Age for the lowlands, as they rose to a rich trading empire dominating trade in Western Europe and on international waters.
 Amsterdam expanded rapidly, developing into trading centre and the capital of the Netherlands.
 Paradoxically, this ‘Golden Age’ also marks Dutch colonization of Suriname, Indonesia and a group of Islands in South America, known as the Dutch Caribbean Islands.